botaow24/rust_rcu/README.md

 The below figures show the Write lock performance.
 ![Writing Peroformace](figures/Writing.png)

 In Summary, our library is at least one order of magnitude faster than RWlock in terms of reading Lock.
-The reading performance won't drop when having more writers.
+The performance of aquiring reading lock won't drop when having more writers.
 ## How it works

 If you look inside the 'rcu_gp.rs' you will find a shared data struct likes the following one: